clinden7/CP-Portfolio-/README.md

 The entire program was written in Python and ran in a Jupyter notebook.
 We learned about ODEs, lists, arrays, curve fitting, and local and global variables.
 Through projects, we were also able to explore and investigate scientific problems.
 I researched different projects in physics, biochemistry, and chemistry projects.

 I wanted to take this course to learn about computational modeling.
 Dr. Titus told me a lot about this course, which piqued my interest.
 I had taken a few coding classes in high school, so I was worried that I wouldn't be able to keep up, but Dr. Titus assured me that I would be fine.

+I want to thank Dr. Aaron Titus for his patience and guidance throughout the entire process.